-This Easy Turtle Pie Icebox Cake is loaded with layers of whipped créme and chocolate wafer cookies, plus a surprise is hidden inside – two entire EDWARDS Turtle Pies!
+This Easy Turtle Pie Icebox Cake is loaded with layers of whipped créme and chocolate wafer cookies, plus a surprise is hidden inside - two entire frozen Turtle Pies!
 How cool is that?!
-Topped with chocolate ganache drizzles and pecan halves, it’s a real show stopper!
+Topped with chocolate ganache drizzles and pecan halves, it's a real show stopper!

 I took this cake to a friend's housewarming party and it was a HUGE success!
 Everyone licked their plates clean and so did I!